 When running SAGE2 for the first time, click 'Save and Make Certificates'.
-The SAGE2 server needs certificates in order to allow client connections.
+The SAGE2 server needs SSL certificates in order to allow client connections.

-If you have signed certificates, edits to the configuration should probably use the 'Save' option instead because the 'Save and Make Certificates' will overwrite any existing certificate that matches the Host or any of the Alternate Hosts entries.
+If you happen to already have signed certificates, you should use the 'Save' option instead because the 'Save and Make Certificates' will overwrite any existing certificate that matches the Host or any of the Alternate Hosts entries.